rust-lang/blog.rust-lang.org/posts/2023-09-22-crates-io-usage-policy-rfc.md

 - Reserving names is still allowed, but only to a certain degree and if you have a good reason for it.
 - The crates.io team will try to contact crate owners before taking any actions.

-Finally, if you have any comments, please open threads on the [RFC diff](https://github.com/rust-lang/rfcs/pull/3463/files) to keep the discussion somewhat structured.
+Finally, if you have any comments, please open threads on the [RFC diff](https://github.com/rust-lang/rfcs/pull/3463/files), instead of using the main comment box, to keep the discussion more structured.
 Thank you!